Orthoptera of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands

-Comments: Only two populations have been recorded in North Carolina.
-This is probably mainly due to a lack of surveys but possibly also to confusion -- especially morphologically -- with Eunemobius carolinus.
+Comments: Only five populations have been recorded in North Carolina but at widely separated locations.
+The paucity of records is probably due to a lack of surveys but possibly also to confusion -- especially morphologically -- with Eunemobius carolinus.
 An accurate assessment of its conservation status requires more information about its distribution, habitat associations, populations trends, and threats.

 Image Gallery for Eunemobius melodius - Melodious Ground Cricket